wolfcatalyst/OpenRent-OpenSource-SL-Rental-System/docs/SETTINGS_REFERENCE.md

 ## Important Notes

 1. **Email Notifications**: Emails cause a 20-second delay after sending.
-Don't use email if you need immediate responsiveness.
+System will 'sleep' while sending emails.
+This is a limitation of Second Life

 2. **Refunds vs Group Payments**: Don't enable both `Refunds Enabled` and `Allow Group Payment` simultaneously.
+Refunds are disabled automatically if owner or group payments are enabled to prevent fraud.
+Enable at your own risk.

 3. **Texture Names**: Texture names are case-sensitive and must match textures in the rental box inventory.